mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Conclusion and perspectives

 Finally, we proved that our model is capable of adapting to any antenna structure with no apparent drop in performance or change in behavior.
 In particular, we showed that a simple change in the steering vector generation process was required to adapt the model, previously based on a ULA structure, to a UPA structure.

-In future work, we could explore the unfolding of more sophisticated sparse recovery algorithms (such as iterative soft thresholding \cite{Daubechies2004} or approximate message passing \cite{Donoho2009}) using the same strategy.
-In addition, other stopping criteria could also be integrated to the model and tested.
-Finally, the deep unfolding of the matching pursuit algorithm initialized with a dictionary based on an imperfect model is by no means limited to the MIMO channel estimation task and could be exploited for other tasks, as long as an initial model is available.
+In future work, we could explore the unfolding of more sophisticated sparse recovery algorithms (such as iterative soft thresholding \cite{Daubechies2004} or AMP \cite{Donoho2009}) using the same strategy in a way that would mitigate their relatively high computational complexity, making them suitable for online training.
+In addition, other stopping criteria could be integrated to the model and tested.
+Also, we could drop the isotropic antennas assumption and consider anisotropic antennas where complex gains would depend on the DoA, in which case signals arriving at DoAs where gain is stronger are to be prioritized.
+The proposed method could also be extended quite readily to handle multi-antenna users by structuring the dictionary used within {\sf mpNet} as a Kronecker product of steering vectors dictionaries.
+Another avenue worth exploring is the use of our model together with MMSE estimation.
+One could imagine using {\sf mpNet} to obtain cleaner channels than LS estimates when a user first connects to the BS in order to form an empirical covariance matrix that could be used within the framework of MMSE estimation later.
+Finally, it is worth noting that the deep unfolding of the matching pursuit algorithm initialized with a dictionary based on an imperfect model is by no means limited to the MIMO channel estimation task and could be exploited for other tasks, as long as an initial model is available.